Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 However, in contrast with the well established practice of citing publication, the visibility of research datasets and software is considered largely insufficient.
 Software is not cited in scholarly publications in a consistent and easily readable manner [@howison_software_2016].
 When they exist, the PID associated to software are not used [@du_peerj_2022].
 Much of the published data is still essentially unavailable for integration into secondary data analysis and evaluation of reproducibility [@hardwicke2018populating].
 The deposited data is also be incomplete, sometimes intentionally and fragmented [@roche2015public].
 PID associated to data have a much more limited awareness among researchers as compared to publication PID [@macgregor2022exploring].

 Multiple initiatives took place in last decade to address this issue, in particular focusing on improving dataset and software cataloging [], advocacy efforts and standards for data and software citation [], with limited impact until now [@du_peerj_2022].
-Recently, more pro-active and voluntarist policies to enforce higer standards of openness and visibility for all research results have been introduced.
+Recently, more pro-active and voluntarist policies to enforce higher standards of openness and visibility for all research results have been introduced.
 National Open Science policies in particular are currently rapidly developing...

 To evaluate, adapt and maximize the adoption of these policies, their effect must be measured.
 Monitoring tool and dashboards are crucial...